Trade relationships during and after a crisis: Introduction

 Finally, this paper contributes to the literature on firm networks in international trade.
-A growing body of work documents that larger firms maintain more buyer–seller relationships but transact less intensively with each partner \citep{BernardMoxnes2019, BernardDhyne2022, BernardDhin2018}.
-I complement this literature by showing that idiosyncratic shocks at the relationship level can propagate within firms, generating portfolio-level adjustment and exit.\footnote{Related work examines how firms reorganize their networks following firm-level shocks \citep{Korovkin2024, Huneus2020, Demir2024}.
-In contrast, I study temporary shocks that originate at the relationship level, allowing me to trace how disruptions to specific links transmit within firms.} My findings are also related to \citet{Antras2014}, who emphasize that firms’ sourcing decisions are interdependent across networks; I provide empirical evidence of such interdependence using relationship-level shocks.
+A growing body of work documents that larger firms maintain more buyer--seller relationships but transact less intensively with each partner \citep*{BernardMoxnes2019, BernardDhyne2022, BernardDhin2018}.
+I complement this literature by showing that idiosyncratic shocks at the relationship level can propagate within firms, generating relationship portfolio-level adjustment and exit.\footnote{Related work examines how firms reorganize their networks following firm-level shocks \citep*{Korovkin2024, Huneus2020, Demir2024}.
+In contrast, I study temporary shocks that originate at the relationship level, allowing me to trace how disruptions to specific links transmit within firms.} My findings are also related to \citet*{Antras2014}, who emphasize that firms' sourcing decisions are interdependent across networks; I provide empirical evidence of such interdependence using relationship-level shocks.

+To my knowledge, this is the first paper to identify the causal effect of supply disruptions at the level of individual buyer--seller relationships and to trace how such disruptions propagate within firms to affect relationship portfolio composition and exit.
+Existing work either uses firm-level shocks, which precludes relationship-level analysis, or focuses on short-run intensive-margin responses without tracking the longer-run reorganization of trading networks.

 The remainder of the paper is organized as follows.
-Section \ref{sec:context} describes the 2010--11 La Ni\~na event and the Colombian flower export sector.
-Section \ref{sec:data_c1} presents the data, describes the construction of the main variables, and provides summary statistics.
-Section \ref{sec:empirical} outlines the empirical strategy, while Section \ref{sec:results} presents the main results.
-Section \ref{sec:theory} develops the theoretical framework.
+Section~\ref{sec:context} describes the 2010--11 La Ni\~na event and the Colombian flower export sector.
+Section~\ref{sec:data_c1} presents the data, describes the construction of the main variables, and provides summary statistics.
+Section~\ref{sec:empirical} outlines the empirical strategy, while Section~\ref{sec:results} presents the main results.
+Section~\ref{sec:theory} presents the interpretive framework.
 The final section concludes.

-\section{Context: 2010-11 La Ni\~na and Colombian flower exporters}
+\section{Context: 2010--11 La Ni\~na and Colombian flower exporters}

-\subsection{The 2010-11 La Ni\~na event}
+\subsection{The 2010--11 La Ni\~na event}

-La Ni\~na, part of the El Ni\~no-Southern Oscillation (ENSO), is a major climate phenomenon that has been observed 24 times since 1903.
-During La Ni\~na, specific weather patterns are more likely but not guaranteed: equatorial East Africa typically experiences drier-than-normal conditions from December to February, while the central Andes usually receive above-average rainfall.